Temporary Visitor Restrictions

 Patients in our community medical offices may have one individual, preferably an essential caregiver/parent/guardian, with them for emotional well-being and care.
 Examples of an essential caregiver include the parent/guardian of a minor, family/caregiver of an individual who is impaired due to age or physical/cognitive disability.

-Clergy may visit for end of life and briefly for other exceptional circumstances approved by charge nurse in COVID units.
+Clergy may visit for end of life and briefly for other exceptional circumstances approved by charge nurse for COVID units.
 Clergy may visit other inpatients without restriction.

 Lobbies & waiting rooms – only patient and essential caregiver/guardian only.